-5. If you are dissatisfied with a Medicare Advantage Plan you choose during Fall Open Enrollment, you can disenroll from it and join Original Medicare during the Medicare Advantage Disenrollment Period (MADP).
+5. If you are dissatisfied with a Medicare Advantage Plan you choose during Fall Open Enrollment, you can change your plan during the Medicare Advantage Open Enrollment Period (MA OEP).

 6. Understand the difference between Fall Open Enrollment and Open Enrollment for the state or federal Marketplaces.

 - The federal Marketplaces (also known as Exchanges) offer annual open enrollment periods for uninsured and underinsured Americans.
 This enrollment period may overlap with Fall Open Enrollment.
 The Marketplaces are typically not meant for people with or eligible for Medicare.